cdsl-research/ecoman/README.md

 - `crawler` fetches VMs info via SSH and regist VMs info to MongoDB.
 This component works by polling.
 - `dashboard` provides Web UI to Administrators.
 When Administrator accesses `dashboard`, it fetches VMs info from MongoDB and returns to Administrator.
+- `executor` receives actions, "Create VM" or "Update VM's power", from `dashboard` and does the actions via SSH.

 <img src="architecture.png">